ForestAdmin/documentation/reference-guide/actions/create-and-manage-smart-actions/use-a-smart-action-form.md

 The `hooks` property receives a _context_ object containing:

 * the `fields` array in its current state (containing also the current values)
-* the `request` object containing all the informations related to the records selection.
+* the `request` object containing all the information related to the records selection.
 Explained [here](./#available-smart-action-properties).
 * the `changedField` is the current field who trigger the hook (only for change hook)

 {% hint style="info" %}